hydephp/buddy/README.md

 - Monitor with a minimum resolution of 720p.
 1080p or higher is recommended
 - Composer (when installing from source)

+## Warning ⚠

+**Never** install this on production systems.
+It's a local-only development tool that edits the filesystem and runs executables.
+While I've locked down access to only access the current project, that is more intended as a way to prevent accidental changes to unrelated projects and files.

 ## Roadmap